JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 }
 ```

 This is a common pattern in Go demonstration code—generate a random number, sleep the goroutine for the randomly generated duration, then do some work.
-In order to fully understand the code and why it is being used to demonstrate a fake `http.Get`, the next sections will step through each line, explaining what it does.
+To fully understand the code and why it is being used to demonstrate a fake `http.Get`, the next sections will step through each line, explaining what it does.

 ### Deterministic Randomness (See: oxymorons)